FredrikAppelros/coffee-adventure/chapters/06-loops.coffee.md

 2. Create a function which prints out each element of a given list, but in reverse order.

 3. Create a function which finds the largest number in a list of positive numbers.

-4. Go to `apps/monty-hall` and follow the instructions in the `README` file.